 Where do car logos and names come from?
 Do the names come first and then the logo or does an excellent design inspire the company’s title?
 You’ll see that car manufacturers have not followed a singular path – the creative road goes both ways.
-What also will become evident is that inspiration comes from everywhere.
+It’s also evident that inspiration comes from everywhere.
 Family crests, mythical gods and the night sky are just a few of the influences behind the most interesting car logos and names.

 The meaning behind Audi’s four-ring emblem is straightforward enough: it symbolizes the four automobile manufacturers – Audi, DKW, Horch and Wanderer – that merged together to form the company.

 How the name Audi came into existence was slightly more creative.
 Engineer August Horch began his car-building career by founding the Horch & Cie company in 1899.
 After encountering differences with the board, he left to form another car company.
 However, his surname was still a Horch & Cie trademark.
 While trying to choose a new company name, the son of one of Horch’s business partners suggested using the Latin translation of the engineer’s name.
 In German, “Horch” means “hark” or “hear.”
 In Latin, “Audi” means “to listen.”

 It has long been held that the BMW logo represented spinning propellers against a blue sky, a nod to the company’s history of making aircraft engines in the early 1900s.
 This is not the case, according to the company.
 The original logo was based on that of the Rapp Motorenwerke company, from which BMW was established.
 That logo was circular with “Rapp Motor” written around the edges.
 The German car manufacturer replaced the text with “BMW” and as an homage to its home state, painted the interior the Bavarian colors of blue and white.

 So how did the propeller rumor start?
 It could have been a 1929 ad promoting a new aircraft engine BMW was building, which showed an airplane with the BMW logo in the rotating propeller.